lrvick/hyve/README.md

 ### Browser - Production ###

 For production use in a browser you should use a single-file minified version of hyve.
-You can use grunt to compile.

-Then compile with:
+Compile using grunt:

     $ grunt concat min